sondregronas/EduGameDist/README.md

 Use in conjunction with [NginxProxyManager](https://nginxproxymanager.com/) to get a nice URL for both the frontend and database.
 Be sure to restrict access to the server to only your local network for the frontend, as games will be accessible from the frontend.

 ## Development
 Improvements are very welcome, feel free to open a pull request or issue.
+The CSS and tag structure is a bit of a mess, so feel free to improve it.

 Clone the repo and set your working directory to `src`.